theobald-software/kb.theobald-software.github.io/content/_xtract-universal/sso-with-external-id.md

 Use the following format: <br>`sapgenpse get_pse <additional_options> -p <PSE_Name> –r <cert_req_file_name> -x <PIN> <Distinguished_Name>`.<br>
 Place the certificate in the directory that the environment variable SECUDIR points to.
 2. Use SAP transaction [STRUST](https://help.sap.com/saphelp_ewm900/helpdata/en/4c/5bdb17f85640f1e10000000a42189c/frameset.htm) to add the certificate to the list of trusted certificates.
-3. Use SAP transaction SNC0 to create an access control list that allows RFC and external IDs for the Common Name (CN) of the certificate created in step 1.<br>
+3. Use SAP transaction SNC0 to create an access control list item that allows RFC and external IDs for the Common Name (CN) of the certificate created in step 1.<br>
 ![sap-external-id](/img/contents/sap-external-id.png){:class="img-responsive"}
 4. Provide a technical user (SAP user with security policy set to *Technical User*) for the initial login with Xtract Universal.
-This user must have privileges to read table the SAP table USRACL via the function module RFC_READ_TABLE.
+This user must have privileges to read the SAP table USRACL via the function module RFC_READ_TABLE.

 ### Setup in Xtract Universal